LeeMaskell/breathr/README_PLAN.md

 ** Create a layout component **
 - Use for max width on 4k screens.
 - Use for consistent responsive sizing at smaller screen resolutions.

-** Make an atomic ResponsiveButtonContainer and use in all current locations **
-- Currently there are 3 iterations of a ResponsiveButtonContainer styled div, create an atomic component that can be used in each location.
-- The component should take size props fro all screen resolutions.

 ** Navbar **
 - Can be used across all breathing pages (not required in the home page).